Fabinho (footballer, born 1993): Liverpool

-2018–19: Prolific performances and UEFA Champions League victory
+2018–19 season: UEFA Champions League victory

-On 28 May 2018, Premier League club Liverpool announced that Fabinho would sign for the club on a long-term contract for a reported initial fee of £39 million, effective 1 July.
+On 28 May 2018, Premier League club Liverpool announced that Fabinho, aged 24, would sign for the club on a long-term contract for a reported initial fee of £39 million, effective 1 July.
+It was reported that a further £4m could be added to the fee in the form of performance-related bonus payments.
+The announcement was made days after Liverpool's loss to Real Madrid in the 2018 UEFA Champions League final.
+The transfer made Fabinho the 9th most expensive Brazilian footballer in history.
+With Liverpool midfielder Emre Can expected to depart from Liverpool for Juventus, it was suggested by analysts that Fabinho was to be his replacement.
+Fabinho took the squad number 3 to wear on his shirt.
+Upon announcing his transfer, Fabinho described himself as "really excited" to be joining "a giant of a team".
+Fabinho later commented that when he had arrived at the club he had been able to "sense that Liverpool were at the start of something really special", adding that Liverpool "had waited for this moment and [that] now was the time for harvest".
 His debut for the club came as an injury-time substitute for Sadio Mané in a Champions League group match against Paris Saint-Germain on 18 September, a 3–2 win at Anfield.
 He made his league debut in a 1–0 win at Huddersfield Town on 20 October, coming on for the last 21 minutes in place of Adam Lallana.
 A week later he was granted a first league start in a 4–1 home victory against Cardiff City in central midfield alongside Georginio Wijnaldum, and received praise from Sky Sports.
-On 26 December, Fabinho scored his first goal for Liverpool in a 4–0 win against Newcastle United.
+On 16 December, Fabinho provided his first assist for Liverpool, a dinked ball over the top of the opposition defence from which Sadio Mané scored, as Liverpool defeated Manchester United at home with a score of 3–1.
+On 26 December, Fabinho scored his first goal for Liverpool with a late header in a 4–0 win against Newcastle United.